Skip to main content

 I've been experimenting with AI code generation for a side project written in Golang.
 The project has been implemented by Opus 4.6 (Claude Code) under my direction.
 This is the first time I've used Golang so I'm pretty slow and can't scrutinise the output as thoroughly as I could PHP.

-I've been thinking a lot about security.
-Are there processes we can follow to reduce risk, when working with machine-generated code?
+Are there processes we can follow to reduce security risks, when working with machine-generated code?
 I think so.
 My high-level process has been to:

 • Have a discussion with the model about a feature or a change, to identify a good approach.
 It often comes up with better ideas or refinements.